genomicsclass/book/pages/normalization.md

 ```

-To undersand the downstream consequences of not normalizing we will use the spike-in experiment used in previous units.
+To understand the downstream consequences of not normalizing we will use the spike-in experiment used in previous units.

 ```r
 library(SpikeIn)